devNoiseConsulting/100-days-of-code/log.md

 **Thoughts:** Had to skim through the docs a couple times to figure out how to get an access token.
 Using the Graph API Explorer to figure out what fields I need.

 **Link to work:** Due to the app_id and app_secret being in the code I'm not putting this to Github just yet.

+### Day 6: January 8, 2017

+**Today's Progress:** Pulled more fields in from the Graph API and converting places into geoJSON.

+**Thoughts:** The Graph API Explorer is letting me use a greater distance than what my code is allowed to use.
+Will need to look into Promises because figure when all the API calls are done before doing a final geoJSON conversion.
+Also need to figure out how filter out the false positives.
+Stuff in Brewerytown may not be a brewery, but come back in the results.

+**Link to work:** Due to the app_id and app_secret being in the code I'm not putting this to Github just yet.

 ### Day 0: February 30, 2016 (Example 1)